MangalNathYadav/YourDigitalFlow/README.md

    - Submit to save your entry

 4. **Profile Management**:
-   - View your profile statistics
+   - View your profile statistics (entries count, streak, days since starting)
    - Update your display name
    - Change your profile picture
+   - Choose from different app themes
    - Log out from the application

+5. **Exporting Your Diary**:
+   - Access the export feature from your profile page
+   - Select a month to export
+   - Download your diary entries as a beautifully formatted image
+   - Share or save your memories

 ## 🎨 Customization

+The app comes with built-in themes that users can select from their profile page:
+- **Glass** (Default): Beautiful glass-morphic interface with blur effects
+- **Light**: A clean, bright theme for daytime use
+- **Dark**: Easy on the eyes for nighttime journaling
+- **Pastel**: Soft colors for a gentle aesthetic

-You can customize the app by modifying the CSS variables in the `:root` selector:
+Developers can customize the app further by modifying the CSS variables in the `:root` selector:

 ```css
 :root {